»Artist in Residence«

 – Detailed description of what is hoped to be achieved within the frame of the residence, incl. a reference to the festival’s topic »Bizarre Escapes« (max. two pages)

-A jury, consisting of the following members, will chose one or more suitable candidates for the residence:
+A jury, consisting of the following members, will chose one or more suitable candidates for the residence by the middle of January 2020:

 – Lukas Einsele (CEO of the society of »Kultur einer Digitalstadt«)